techfleetworks/Beela-phase-3/README.md

 ###BeelaHive

-Beela Learning is an online education platform that delivers resources to immigrant women and non-binary people aspiring to start or boost their careers in tech.
+BeelaHive delivers resources to immigrant women and non-binary people aspiring to start or boost their careers in tech.
 Our content ranges from Web development, UI/UX design, Project Management, Backend and Frontend Software Engineering and more.
 Join our hive today!

 Click [here](https://beela-web.vercel.app/) to visit.